 This recipe for Kourabiedes is a family favourite producing the most delicious traditional Greek butter cookies.
 Easy to make, studded with roasted almonds and always a favorite during the Christmas season, although they are also enjoyed year-round!

-In a Greek home, it just doesn’t feel like Christmas until traditional Greek cookies are baked.
-It goes without question that Kourabiedes (Greek Butter Cookies) and Melomakarona (Greek Christmas Honey Cookies) will make an appearance this time of year.
+In a Greek home, it just doesn’t feel like Christmas until traditional Greek Christmas cookies are baked.
+It goes without question that Kourabiedes (Greek Butter Cookies) and Melomakarona (Greek Christmas Honey Cookies) will make an appearance in Greek households this time of year and they are easily my favourite family tradition this time of year.
 And I, for one, look forward to making them (and devouring them) every year!

 Every household has a favourite recipe and for me, that one is my mom’s.
-I remember making these cookies with her every Christmas and now I continue the tradition in my own home.
+I remember making these cookies with her every holiday season and on other special occasions and now I continue the tradition in my own home.

 These tender, buttery cookies melt in your mouth.
 They are also surprisingly easy to make and do not require too much time.
 Totally worth the effort, kourabiedes also keep for awhile meaning you don’t need to wait until the last minute (i.e. the day before) you intend to serve them.
 I love having these on hand, ready to serve up to surprise guests over the holidays!